vspw/ranger_automation_assist/README.md

 and so on...
 which is clearly incorrect.
 Corrosponding AD groups would not exist in Ranger and policy creating would fail.

-- Make sure that the number of autoIdentifyAttributesKeys corrospond to the number of tokens in the placeholders you would want to be replaced in "groups",  "resourceName" or even "description".
-For instance, if <Dept> and <State> are your keys then the placeholders for "groups",  "resourceName" and "description" should have "Dept" and "State" keys mentioned.
+- Make sure that the number of autoIdentifyAttributesKeys correspond to the number of tokens in the place-holders you would want to be replaced in "groups",  "resourceName" or even "description".
+For instance, if <Dept> and <State> are your keys then the place-holders for "groups",  "resourceName" and "description" should have "Dept" and "State" keys mentioned.

 - Note that a "depth" : 3 and "paths" : ["/data"] would also work similarly.
 However, the policy will apply not just on "/data/base" but ALSO on "/data/test", for instance.
 If you want to restrict this policy to "/data/base" make sure you use the appropriate path and depth combinations (depth : 2 and paths : ["/data/base"])